IKATS/vt-table/README.md

         }
     }

-the easyest way to generate à table on ikats is to feed a CSV file in the `population selection` operator
+the easiest way to generate à table on ikats is to feed a CSV file in the `population selection` operator